mykola-zalizniak/BotBrowser/console/README.md

 # 🖥️ BotBrowserConsole

 BotBrowserConsole is the desktop companion to **[BotBrowser](https://github.com/botswin/BotBrowser)**.
-It simplifies fingerprint configuration and multi‑profile management for academic study and professional workflows.
-It also supports API‑based extensions for custom requirements.
+It simplifies privacy-focused fingerprint configuration and multi-profile management for academic study and professional workflows.
+It also supports API-based extensions for custom requirements in authorized labs.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/e9c0b656-83b0-4be5-986e-d4bc3c04b4b5">